STAT540-UBC/team_treed_rats-DNA-methylation/Final Deliverables/Progress_Report.md

 * Find epigenetically regulated genes that determine gender outcome (by comparing male and female)
 * For each epigenetically regulated gene discovered in (1), determine which are changed by estradiol (testosterone) or DNMT inhibitor.

+Task assignments for the project have changed slightly, as we are discovering which areas people prefer to work on and also as the analysis is changing.
+For instance, we decided we needed to have a better background on gender gene expression in rats so reassigned a few tasks to include this.

 **Tasks completed so far:**

 * Complete sanity checks on [methylation data](https://github.com/STAT540-UBC/team_treed_rats-DNA-methylation/blob/master/Data_Analysis/1-Methylation_sanity_check.md).